arnavmittal14/ENSF380SummerFinalProject/README.md

 4) Ensure you have the mysql-connector (https://dev.mysql.com/downloads/connector/j/) installed in your lib folder

-5) your SQL connection is ready to go!
+5) Your SQL connection is ready to go!